inspire-1a03/eru-2020/docs/eru-day1-2.md

 - Jumper cables to connect the breadboard to the Arduino pins.
 When you've succeeded, save your sketch to your local working folder with an appropriate name.

+#### Notes:
+If you are unsure of how to connect items in your circuit:
+- Review the solderless breadboard diagram.
+- Try to trace the flow of current through your circuit from digital pin 13 to GND.
+Is there an opportunity for the current to avoid flowing through the LED?
+- Remember that any two (or more) items inserted into a connected row are all connected to each other at the same time--if you have all of your wires and LED legs plugged into a single row, the current will divert around your LED and flow straight from pin 13 to GND.
+Turn your LED 90 degrees (so legs are in differnt rows) and try again to connect the circuit.

 ## Part 10: Using a button
 In this example, you'll use a button to turn your LED on (when pushed) and off (when not pushed).